-Trusting in the power of the creative imagination and challenged to address the triple crisis of climate change, peak oil and food scarcity, we plant orchards in the city and orchard thinking in the mind.
+Trusting in the power of the creative imagination and challenged to address the triple crisis of climate change, the overuse of fossil fuels, and local and global forms of food scarcity, we plant orchards in the city and orchard thinking in the mind.

 Vandana Shiva’s definition of biodiversity and her call for creative action speaks volumes for our work.